Buesi/froggodoggo-hugo/content/about.md

 We don't use cookies or ad trackers.
 On this site, we track anonymous user data with Simple Analytics and share it openly with you.
 See our analytics <a href="https://simpleanalytics.com/froggodoggo.com" target="_blank" class="link">here</a>.
 In our web app, we track anonymous user data with Mixpanel (we will share it openly soon, Mixpanel doesn't have a default option for that, so we have to find a good solution).

-The code that runs this site is also open-source, check it out <a href="https://github.com/Buesi/froggodoggo-hugo" target="_blank" class="link">here</a>.
+The code bases that run this site and our web app (where the candidate browsing and matching happens) are also open-source, check it out <a href="https://github.com/Buesi/froggodoggo-hugo" target="_blank" class="link">here</a> and <a href="https://github.com/Buesi/froggodoggo" target="_blank" class="link">here</a>.